instantaxis/canvas_payload_next/.architect_rules/taskmaster.md

 # Taskmaster Tool & Command Reference

-This document provides a detailed reference for interacting with Taskmaster, covering both the recommended MCP tools, suitable for integrations like Roo Code, and the corresponding `task-master` CLI commands, designed for direct user interaction or fallback.
+This document provides a detailed reference for interacting with Taskmaster, covering both the recommended MCP tools, suitable for integrations with AI agents, and the corresponding `task-master` CLI commands, designed for direct user interaction or fallback.

 **Note:** For interacting with Taskmaster programmatically or via integrated tools, using the **MCP tools is strongly recommended** due to better performance, structured data, and error handling.
 The CLI commands serve as a user-friendly alternative and fallback.